×

 All about Epidosite and Pantellerite Properties

 Know all about Epidosite and Pantellerite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite and Pantellerite belong to Igneous Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Pantellerite is Eutaxitic.
 Epidosite appears Dull and Soft and Pantellerite appears Layered and Foliated.
-The luster of Epidosite is not available while that of Pantellerite is earthy.
+The luster of Epidosite is while that of Pantellerite is earthy.
 Epidosite is available in black, brown, light to dark grey colors whereas Pantellerite is available in dark greenish - grey colors.
 The commercial uses of Epidosite and Pantellerite are commemorative tablets, creating artwork.